Michael Massey Preview, Player Props: Royals vs. White Sox

-Michael Massey -- with a slugging percentage of .289 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, on September 5 at 7:40 PM ET.
+The Kansas City Royals and Michael Massey, who went 2-for-4 with a home run and two RBI last time out, battle Touki Toussaint and the Chicago White Sox at Kauffman Stadium, Wednesday at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the White Sox.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his most recent game against the White Sox.

 Michael Massey Game Info & Props vs. the White Sox